wind-m05/model-reduction-project/README.md

 - If you want to see the results open the plotter.m and run the figures/simulations per section for the things that seem relevant.
 - After running mainFourier_ss you can run mainPOD to which automatically defines a POD basis from the pre-ran mainFourier_ss script.
 - Keep an eye out for % User-input comments in the scripts these are recommended to change to your liking.

+## Latex report
+- The full latex report is available upon request